MartDevelopers-Inc/eArtworks/README.md

 # Known issues / bugs so far

--> Only imports products which belong to one seller and one category <br>
+1. Only imports goods from a single vendor and a single category. <br>
--> Staffs accounts and bulk imported users are all given system generated password "Demo123@" <br>
+2. The system generates the password "Demo123@" for all staff accounts and bulk imported users. <br>
--> Imports on products has no images so the system assigns them default image <br>
--> All uploaded XLS Files are deleted upoun processing to avoid storage consumption <br>
+3. The system uses the default picture for products imported without images. <br>
+4. To save storage space, all submitted XLS files are erased prior to processing. <br>
--> Staffs accounts has no feature to verify their emails - Assumption that all staff emails are valid <br>
+5. Since there is no facility for staff accounts to validate their emails, it is assumed that all staff emails are legitimate. <br>
--> Cart is not retained after a user has logged out.
-The logout session is destroying clearing cart by default <br>
--> Delivery charges are set to a constant $15 dollars - This is hard coded.
-It should be updated later.
+6. After a user logs out, the cart is no longer saved. <br>
+7. By default, the logout session deletes the clearing cart. <br>
+8. The fixed rate for delivery fees is $15; this is hard programmed.
+Later, it ought to be updated. <br>
+9. All prices are in Kenyan Shillings; dynamic pricing is not yet in place.